-Buying foreign stocks, ETFs, or international mutual funds can be a great way to diversify your portfolio.
-But first, you'll need to decide how much of your money you want to allocate to foreign investments.
+Buying foreign stocks, stock exchange-traded funds (ETFs), or international mutual funds can be a great way to diversify your portfolio.
+But first, you'll need to decide how much you want to allocate to foreign investments.

 In part, the answer will depend on your appetite for risk and the length of your investment horizon.
-While there's no "right" answer for everyone, there are a few guidelines that can help guide your decision, which are important to consider.
+While there's no right answer for everyone, there are a few important guidelines that can help guide your decision.

 Slicing up the Pie

 One way to begin is to look at the size of the U.S. stock market in relation to the rest of the world.
 Picture a pie chart of all the stock markets in the world, with each slice representing a particular country's stock market.
 The bigger each market, the bigger its slice of the pie.

 The U.S. accounts for roughly $33 trillion of the world's $68 trillion total stock market value, or about 49%.
 So if you wanted to divvy up your portfolio in the same manner as our imaginary pie, you would simply invest 49% of your money in U.S. stocks, and the rest in foreign markets.

 But in practice, a 51% allocation to international stocks is probably too aggressive for most investors, especially those who are new to international investing.
 This is because international markets often exhibit greater volatility than the U.S., making them riskier.